Animal Logic (band): Reunions and related activity

 Both Clarke and Copeland appeared on Deborah Holland’s debut solo album, Freudian Slip (1994).

 On September 11, 2013, Copeland posted a Sacred Grove video on YouTube featuring an Animal Logic "reunion".
-Copeland, Holland and Clarke performed a new song by Holland entitled "Whipping Boy".
+Copeland, Holland and Clarke performed a new song by Holland, "Whipping Boy".

 In January 2019, Holland posted several pictures and short videos from a new Animal Logic recording session at the Sacred Grove with Copeland and Clarke online via Facebook.
-On March 23, 2019 Deborah made the announcement on her official Facebook page that she was working on two new EPs – a solo release for 2020, and one with Animal Logic with no set release date.
+On March 23, 2019, Holland made the announcement on her official Facebook page that she was working on two new EPs – a solo release for 2020, and one with Animal Logic with no set release date.
 On February 25, 2020 it was announced that she would release her sixth solo album, Fine, Thank You on March 27.
-The six song offering features performances by Stewart Copeland on four tracks.
+The six song offering features performances by Copeland on four tracks.

-In a March 2020 interview with stewartcopeland.com, Deborah Holland confirmed that Animal Logic has been working on material for a new EP: "We're in the process of finishing up five songs though the bulk of the work is now on Stanley's shoulders and he has a crazy schedule so it may take a while."
+In a March 2020 interview, Holland confirmed that Animal Logic has been working on material for a new EP: "We're in the process of finishing up five songs though the bulk of the work is now on Stanley's shoulders and he has a crazy schedule so it may take a while."

-In October 2022, Deborah Holland announced through Facebook that Animal Logic would be releasing two new singles, titled "Can You Tell Me," and "Ordinary."
+In October 2022, Holland announced through Facebook that Animal Logic would be releasing two new singles, "Can You Tell Me" and "Ordinary."